SKIIW/ZSSN/README.md

 	"_id": "5c98f9cee590f50e481fbc7e"
 	}

-After flagging the survivor as infected, the system will increment in infectedReports:
+After Report the survivor as infected, the system will increment in infectedReports:

 	{
 	    "status": "Survivor",